victorjonsson/PHP-Rocker/README.md

 ...
 ```

-Try to authenticate, will return information about the authenticated user on success
+**Try to authenticate**, will return information about the authenticated user on success

 ```
 $ curl -u 'admin.user@website.com' http://website.com/api/auth